JO-OLADEJI/alx-low_level_programming/README.md

 - Write a function that prints a string, followed by a new line, to `stdout`.
 - Write a function that prints a string, in reverse, followed by a new line.
 - Write a function that reverses a string.
+- Write a function that prints every other character of a string, starting with the first character, followed by a new line.